PlummersSoftwareLLC/Primes/PrimeCrystal/README.md

 Memory 8GB
 ```

-Unfortunately, the Crystal compiler is not ready for the M1 processor.
-But I've tested it on an M1 Macbook Air inside Docker.
+I've also tested the implementation on an M1 Macbook Air inside Docker.
 The application was compiled under the Alpine Docker image generating an **ARM aarch64** executable:

 ```
 docker-compose build